Geopolitics and Foreign Policy

 Strengthening EU-Armenia Relations

 APRI Armenia, in cooperation with the Heinrich Böll Stiftung Yerevan Office—South Caucasus Region, conducted a short research project in late 2023 to look at current and evolving factors in the relationship between the European Union and Armenia.
 Following a comprehensive desk research, APRI Armenia interviewed Armenian officials, EU diplomats in Armenia, and civil society representatives from both Yerevan and Brussels.
 Coincidentally, this project was made in parallel with the EU fact finding mission in charge of exploring opportunities to enhance and strengthen EU-Armenia relations across all dimensions.
 In addition to outlining mutual expectations of Armenia and the European Union and examining the potential for the relationship’s future development, the report offers policy-oriented recommendations on how to strengthen EU–Armenia relations.
-The key findings are as follows: The European Union and Armenia must articulate a coherent foreign policy vision.
-The EU’s ambition to uphold the principles of good governance, democracy, and human rights while ensuring stability, conflict resolution, and economic prosperity faces the challenge of reconciling fundamental principles with short-term needs.
-At the same time, Armenia needs to take more agency in the engagement with the EU and identify the areas that would benefit most from EU engagement.
+The key findings are as follows:

 Strengthening EU-Armenia Relations Read More »